-Kerry Christiani is an award-winning British travel writer, author, photographer and translator.
-Itchy footed from the moment she could stand, her insatiable wanderlust has taken her to all seven continents – from the frozen wilderness of Antarctica to the Australian Outback – and shows no sign of waning.
-Over the years she has hitchhiked with Thai royalty, sledged with Tibetan monks, served beer at Oktoberfest – all in the name of a story.
+Kerry’s travels have taken her to all seven continents – from the frozen wilderness of Antarctica and the Arctic to the Australian Outback.
+Over the years she has hitchhiked with Thai royalty, sledged with Tibetan monks, served beer at Oktoberfest and swum with whale sharks – all in the name of a story.

 Kerry lived in Germany for six years and has also spent stints living Spain, France, Greece and Switzerland.
 A translator qualified to MA level, she can speak fluent German, Spanish and French, as well as some Portuguese and Italian.
 She translates and writes copy for high-profile clients including Switzerland Tourism and luxury hotel brand Giardino.

 Kerry is available for freelance writing, photography, translation and copywriting assignments.
 She is never happier than when planning her next adventure…